Concept

 Before committing to the idea, I needed to know whether it already existed.
 I asked Claude to research the competitive landscape honestly; not to validate the concept, but to stress-test it.

 The research surfaced two important findings.
 First, the enterprise learning space (Docebo, Degreed) had already validated the problem at scale, which was encouraging.
-Second, no B2C product had combined all four things I cared about: free-to-use, role-specific path generation (not filtering), a recency layer that surfaced what's new this week for your specific job, and hands-on application exercises within the same destination.
+Second, no B2C product had combined all three things I cared about: a free-to-use business model, role-specific path generation (not filtering), and a recency layer that surfaced what's new this week for your specific job.
 The Coursera/Udemy merger, announced in December 2025 and explicitly framed around AI re-skilling, confirmed the market urgency without making the product redundant.

 That research shaped three core differentiators I committed to before writing a single requirement: